-- 90. The Torture Conspiracy was successful in achieving its unlawful ends.
-With assistance from certain conspiring government officials, Defendants were able to reap handsome monetary rewards in exchange for facilitating setting the conditions and assisting in detaining the Plaintiffs under unlawful conditions and torturing, abusing, and otherwise mistreating them. - 91.
+- 77. The individual Defendants formed and implemented the Torture Conspiracy in order to obtain personal financial rewards and/or financial rewards for their employers. - 78.
+The Torture Conspirators actively recruited individuals willing to participate in the illegal conspiracy.
+Upon information and belief, the Torture Conspiracy took steps in California, Virginia and other locations throughout the United States to screen potential applicants to ascertain whether they would be willing to engage in illegal acts.
+Certain Team Titan postings sought "male U.S. citizens" and revealed that applicants "must undergo a favorable U.S. Army Counterintelligence screening interview."
+Applicants perceived as potentially willing to participate in the conspiracy were retained to provide Interrogation Services. - 79.
+The Torture Conspiracy was successful in achieving its unlawful ends.
+With assistance from certain conspiring government officials, Defendants were able to reap handsome monetary rewards in exchange for assisting the United States government in detaining the Plaintiffs under unlawful conditions and torturing, abusing and otherwise mistreating them. - 80.
 During the period 2001 to present, upon information and belief, Defendant Titan earned millions of dollars in revenue from the provision of Interrogation Services.
-These fruits of the criminal Torture Conspiracy have been invested in the ongoing operations of Defendant Titan. - 92.
-During the period 2001 to present, upon information and belief, CACI Corporate Defendants earned millions of dollars in revenues from their provision of Interrogation Services.
-These fruits of the criminal Torture Conspiracy have been invested in the ongoing operations of CACI Corporate Defendants. - 93.
-Upon information and belief, each individual Defendant, through their participation in the Torture Conspiracy, earned far more money per hour than they could otherwise have earned, and had far more demand for their services than would have existed, absent the Torture Conspiracy. - 94.
+These fruits of the criminal Torture Conspiracy have been invested in the ongoing operations of Defendant Titan. - Defendants earned millions of dollars in revenues from their provision of Interrogation Services.

+These fruits of the criminal Torture Conspiracy have been invested in the ongoing operations of CACI Corporate Defendants. - 82.
+Upon information and belief, each individual Defendant, through their participation in the Torture Conspiracy, earned far more money per hour than they could otherwise have earned, and had far more demand for their services than would have existed, absent the Torture Conspiracy. - 83.
 Upon information and belief, the corporate Defendants also benefited financially by forming the Torture Conspiracy because their co-conspirators used their influence to ensure that the corporate Defendants were awarded contracts or modifications of existing contracts on a no-bid basis.
-Some of these no-bid contracts are identified in Exhibit F. - 95.
-Numerous predicate acts have been committed by the conspirators (and others acting at their direction) in their implementation of the Torture Conspiracy.
+Some of these no-bid contracts are identified in Exhibit B.

-- 96. The predicate acts include, but are not limited to, kidnapping, murder, assault and battery, unlawful imprisonment, obstruction of justice, and other acts intended to be humiliating and mentally devastating to those who practice the faith of Islam. - 97.
+- 84. Numerous predicate acts have been committed by the conspirators (and others acting at their direction) in their implementation of the Torture Conspiracy. - 85.
+The predicate acts include, but are not limited to, kidnapping, murder, assault and battery, unlawful imprisonment, obstruction of justice, and other acts intended to be humiliating and mentally devastating to those who practice the faith of Islam. - 86.
 On information and belief, the Torture Conspirators working in Guantánamo developed an approach to interrogation ("tiger teams") based on study and review of what practices would be most humiliating to those who practice the Muslim faith.
 On information and belief, the Torture Conspirators conspired to, and adopted this same interrogation method in Iraq.
-Specifically, in or around October 2003, five Interrogation Teams (including Torture Conspirators) who had been conducting interrogations in Guantánamo were sent to Iraq to set up a "Gitmo-style" prison at Abu Ghraib. ("Gitmo" is the colloquial term used for Guantánamo Bay.) - 98.
+Specifically, in or around October 2003, five Interrogation Teams (including Torture Conspirators) who had been conducting interrogations in Guantánamo were sent to Iraq to set up a "Gitmo-style" prison at Abu Ghraib. ("Gitmo" is the colloquial term used for Guantánamo Bay.) - 87.
 Certain employees of the Defendants have admitted to engaging in these predicate acts.
-For example, on or before May 21, 2004, an unknown employee of Defendant Titan working in Iraq admitted to stripping, handcuffing, and forcibly restraining putative Class Members as they were placed by the employee and others in sexual positions. - 99.
-Upon information and belief, the United States government has sought and obtained additional admissions from employees of Defendant Titan and CACI Corporate Defendants during the course of ongoing investigations into the allegations of the torture, abuse, and other mistreatment of detainees in Iraq. - 100.
-Upon information and belief, Defendant Titan has admitted that it cannot bill the United States government for services provided by Defendants Nakla and Israel.
+For example, on or before May 21, 2004, an unknown employee of Defendant Titan working in Iraq admitted to stripping, handcuffing, and forcibly restraining putative Class Members as they were placed by the employee and others in sexual positions. - 88.
+Upon information and belief, the United States government has sought and obtained additional admissions from employees of Defendant Titan and CACI Corporate Defendants during the course of ongoing investigations into the allegations of the torture and other mistreatment of detainees in Iraq.